Michigan Center Schools Food Service Department

 Breakfast/Lunch Prices Meal Period Elementary Secondary Breakfast FREE FREE Lunch $2.70 $2.95 Milk $.75 $.75

 FREE/REDUCED MEAL APPLICATION

 Free and Reduced Meal Applications are now available online!
 CLICK HERE and follow the directions provided.
-You will receive notification within 10 days of submission for the benefit determination.
+All applications processed for reduced will receive free benefits for the 2022-2023 school year.